ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 [MySQL](https://github.com/kubernetes/charts/tree/master/stable/mysql){:target="_blank"},
 [Prometheus](https://github.com/kubernetes/charts/tree/master/stable/prometheus){:target="_blank"} or
 [Jenkins](https://github.com/kubernetes/charts/tree/master/stable/jenkins){:target="_blank"}.
-When using these charts, you get a quick start to using these application within your cluster, ofter with sophisticated configuration options like clustering etc.
+These charts enable a quick start to using these application within your cluster, often with sophisticated configuration options like clustering etc.

-The second use case (and the one we at ePages mostly focus on) is to manage your own applications, for example we manage all of our microservice deployments with Helm charts.
+The second use case (and the one we at ePages mostly focus on) is to manage your own applications.
+For example we manage all of our microservice deployments with Helm charts.
 In this use case, you create your own charts for your own, mostly internal applications, but still benefit from the templating, value-override and installation features.